vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/aspnet/core-like-startup.md

     ```
 5. You can also access the registered services using `BootConfig.GetService<T>()` method, anywhere from the applications.

-> *Note: Incase if the application uses any DI framework, you can populate these services into their containers, where you may no need the `BootConfig.GetService<T>()` method.*
+> *Note: In case the application uses any DI framework, you can populate these services into their containers, where you may no need the `BootConfig.GetService<T>()` method.*

 ##### Hope you have fun!